This is what market tops feel like.

 The pattern is older than any headline.

 This is not a forecast.
-It is a repeating structure that has existed across centuries of markets.
+It is a structure that has repeated across centuries of markets.
+The names change.
+The shape does not.

 Expansion